 During 2017, MHIC received \$1,800,000 in grant funds from the Community Development Financial Institutions Fund (CDFI) to capitalize CMF, a single member Massachusetts limited liability company, with MHIC as the sole member and program administrator.
-The purpose of CMF is to provide loans to affordable rental housing developments within Massachusetts, particularly those located in areas of high housing need and/or those with at least twenty percent of units reserved for households earning no more than fifty percent of area median income.
+During 2022, MHIC received \$5,000,000 in grant funds from the CDFI to finance homeownership, affordable housing, and economic development activities.
+The purpose of the CMF awards are to provide loans to affordable rental housing developments within Massachusetts, particularly those located in areas of high housing need and/or those with at least twenty percent of units reserved for households earning no more than fifty percent of area median income.